A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: Abstract

 \section{Abstract}

 The emergence of various technologies demanding both high data rates and precise sensing performance, such as autonomous vehicles and internet of things devices, has propelled an increasing popularity of integrated sensing and communication (ISAC) in recent years.
-ISAC offers an efficient framework for communication and sensing where both functionalities are carried out in a shared spectrum, utilizing the same hardware, beamformer and waveform design.
-At the same time, intelligent metasurfaces have been identified as an architectural enabler for the upcoming sixth-generation (6G) of wireless communication due to their ability to control the propagation environment in an energy-efficient manner.
+ISAC offers an efficient framework for communication and sensing, where both functionalities are carried out simultaneously or in a coordinated manner.
+There are two levels of integration in ISAC.
+The first is radio-communications coexistence (RCC), where communication and radar systems use distinct hardware, waveforms and signal processing, but share the spectrum and coordinate its use.
+The second level of integration is dual-function radar-communications (DFRC), where communication and sensing utilize the same hardware, waveform and signal processing.
+At the architectural level, intelligent metasurfaces have been identified as a key enabler for the upcoming sixth-generation (6G) of wireless communication due to their ability to control the propagation environment in an energy-efficient manner.
 Due to the potential of metasurfaces to enhance both communication and sensing performance, numerous papers have explored the performance gains of using metasurfaces to improve ISAC.
+In addition, certain ISAC frameworks can address some limitations associated with using RIS for communications.
+Therefore, integrating ISAC with metasurfaces can mutually enhance both technologies.
 This survey reviews the existing literature on metasurface-assisted ISAC, detailing the associated challenges and opportunities.
-To provide a comprehensive overview, we commence by offering relevant background information on standalone metasurface-assisted communication and metasurface-assisted sensing systems, followed by a discussion on the fundamentals of ISAC.
-The core part of the paper then summarizes the state-of-the-art studies on metasurface-assisted ISAC with metasurfaces employed as separate entities placed between the transmitter and receiver, also known as reconfigurable intelligent surfaces, with an emphasis on its two levels of integration: radio-communications co-existence and dual-function radar-communications.
-We also review the current works in the area of holographic ISAC where metasurfaces are used to form part of ISAC transmitter.
-Within each category, the challenges, opportunities and future research directions are also highlighted.
+To provide a comprehensive overview, we commence by offering relevant background information on the fundamentals of ISAC and metasurfaces.
+The core part of the paper then summarizes the state-of-the-art studies on metasurface-assisted ISAC with metasurfaces employed as separate entities placed between the transmitter and receiver, also known as reconfigurable intelligent surfaces, with an emphasis on its two levels of integration: RCC and DFRC.
+We also review the current works in the area of holographic ISAC where metasurfaces are used to form part of ISAC transmitter and receiver.
+Within each category, the lessons learned, challenges, opportunities and future research directions are also highlighted.